mnot/I-D/bcp56bis/draft.md

 'http' URL scheme.

-In either case, it is important to carefully specify the scoping and use of these mechanisms; if they expose sensitive data or capabilities (e.g., by acting as an ambiant authority), exploits are possible.
+In either case, it is important to carefully specify the scoping and use of these mechanisms; if they expose sensitive data or capabilities (e.g., by acting as an ambient authority), exploits are possible.
 Mitigations include using a request-specific token to assure the intent of the client.